ydb-platform/benchhelpers/db_installers/ydb/README.md

 ### Configuration
 Set up the [setup_config.sh](setup_config.sh) file:
-+ `HOSTS_FILE` - a path to the file with a list of your machines where YDB will be deployed
++ `HOSTS_FILE` - a path to the file with a list of your machines where YDB will be deployed.
+Hosts are separated by newline.
 + `Disks` - the disks that will store the database.
 > Note: the `Disks` will be formatted when the script is run.
 + `CONFIG_DIR` - the path to the directory with the `config.yaml` and `config_dynnodes.yaml` files (details below).